Neurofibroma

 What is a neurofibroma?

 A neurofibroma is a common non-cancerous type of tumour that starts from the cells normally found in a nerve.
-It can occur at any age and in any location in the body.
+It is the most common type of benign peripheral nerve sheath tumour.

 What is a nerve?